 Generally an individual who is or is expected to be absent from the assisted unit for 30 consecutive days or less is considered temporarily absent and continues to be considered a family member.
-Generally an individual who is or is expected to be absent from the assisted unit for more than 30 consecutive days is considered permanently absent and no longer a family member.

 Except as set forth below, BHA will terminate the housing assistance of a family that is, or a voucher holder who is, absent from the assisted unit for 30 or more days per year without good cause, as determined by BHA in its sole discretion.
 The family shall have the right to an informal hearing.